Eclectic Adventures

 Overall, this is a great little camera.
 It’s easy to take with you anywhere, and it’s very sharp for being a point and shoot.
 I certainly wouldn’t have bought it for the prices it goes for now, but to each their own.
 I would highly recommend it for someone looking to get into film photography, because it’s not too expensive compared to other cameras, and the results are fantastic.

 If it was a little quieter, I would have kept it.
-For now, I’ll continue playing with my Canonet QL17iii and Olympus XA2.
+For now, I’ll continue playing with my Canonet QL17iii and Olympus XA2 (Affiliate link to eBay).
 If you’re interested in the XA2 review I have posted, you can find that here!
 If you’re looking to shoot something that is fully manual, I have reviewed the Leica M3 here.

 EDit - 4/4/2024

-I purchased an untested Canon Sure Shot/Autoboy 2 for less than $30 total after looking at the battery terminal and overall condition, and that gamble turned out perfectly.
+I purchased an untested Canon Sure Shot/Autoboy 2 (Affiliate link to eBay) for less than $30 total after looking at the battery terminal and overall condition, and that gamble turned out perfectly.
 I’ve been using it for over a year now with next to no issues, so be on the look out for those!

 And now, more photos!